sensu/sensu-docs-legacy/source/docs/0.20/configuration.md

 files), and/or environment variables.
 Sensu merges configuration parameters provided from these three distinct configuration sources (environment variables, configuration file, and configuration directories) into a single Hash.
-This type of Hash merging is often called "deep merging".
+This type of Hash merging is often called "deep merging", and is probably the most important concept to understand when learning how to configure Sensu.

 ## How configuration merging works {#how-configuration-merging-works}